A Holistic Approach to Reactive Mobile Manipulation: Results

-The approaches in \cite{mm0, mm7, mm9} all offered good grasp success rates of around 90\% but took much longer for the complete task.
-As shown in Table \ref{tab:results}, our mean grasp time is 3 times faster than \cite{mm0} and 6 times faster than \cite{mm9}, while our average pick and place time is 3 times faster than \cite{mm7}.
+The timing results from Experiment 3, using motion planners, is also shown in Table \ref{tab:results} under the \emph{planning} approach.
+Grasp time is defined as the time spent in the grasp motion, which results in the object being grasped (including repeat grasp attempts where applicable), and pick and place time is defined as grasp time plus travelling to the drop-off point and placing the object.
+The planning based approaches all offered good grasp success rates but took much longer to complete the task.
+As shown in Table \ref{tab:results}, our mean grasp time is 3 times faster than the motion planning approach and \cite{mm0} while being 6 times faster than \cite{mm9}.
+Our average pick and place time is 2 times faster than the motion planning approach and 3 times faster than \cite{mm7}.
 These timings are consistent with the timing comparison in Experiment 1.
-Results from Experiment 1 and 2 suggest that our holistic and reactive motion controller can significantly improve task execution time on a mobile manipulator while also being reliable and robust to task completion.
-The motion is shown to be graceful: where the motion is intuitive, smooth and fast \cite{grace}, while the time spent with the robot stationary has been completely eliminated.
+Results from these experiments suggest that our holistic and reactive motion controller can significantly improve task execution time on a mobile manipulator while also being reliable and robust to task completion.
+The resulting motion is graceful: intuitive, smooth and fast \cite{grace}, while the time spent with the robot stationary has been completely eliminated.